uyuni-project/uyuni-rfc/accepted/00000-mqtt-event-publisher.md

 publishing is deferred until the surrounding transaction commits, so a rollback never leaves an event announcing a change that was discarded.

+The Salt reactor events reach the same guarantee by a different route.
+`ActionExecutor` runs the handlers registered for a message sequentially, each inside its own transaction, so `MqttEventAction` does not share a transaction with the handler that writes the row.
+It is therefore registered *after* those handlers, which means the handler preceding it has already committed by the time the event is published.

 **New — `com/suse/manager/reactor/mqtt/`**

-`MqttPublisherService`, `MqttEventAction` and `MqttEventHelper`, plus the `event/` package containing `MqttEvent` and its ten implementations:
+`MqttPublisherService`, `MqttEventAction` and `MqttEventHelper`, plus the `event/` package containing `MqttEvent` and its nine implementations:
 `MinionRegisteredEvent`, `JobReturnedEvent`, `StatesAppliedEvent`,
 `ImageDeployedEvent`, `BatchStartedEvent`, `UserCreatedEvent`,
 `OrgCreatedEvent`, `ClmBuildStartedEvent` and `ClmBuildCompletedEvent`.